rossetti/KSLBook/docs/02-Chapter2.md

 -   `ShiftedGeometricRV(probOfSucces)` range is 1 to infinity
 -   `VConstantRV(constVal)` a degenerate probability mass on a single value that can be changed

 All classes that represent random variables also have optional parameters to provide a stream and a name.
 If the stream is not provided, then the next stream from the default provider is allocated to the new instance of the random variable.
 Thus, all random variables are automatically constructed such that they use different underlying streams, unless the programming specifically assigns streams.
-The following sections will overview the generation algorithms and provide examples for using some of these distributions.

-### Overview of Generation Algorithms {#rvg_algo}

 As you can see, the name of the distribution followed by the letters RV designate the class names.
 Implementations of these classes extend the `RVarable` class, which implements the `RVariableIfc` interface.
 Users simply create and instance of the class and then use it to get a sequence of values that have the named probability distribution.
 In order to implement a new random variable (i.e. some random variable that is not already implemented) you can extend the class